 Landenberg is a somewhat small town located in the state of Pennsylvania.
 With a population of 11,969 people and three constituent neighborhoods, Landenberg is the 85th largest community in Pennsylvania.

 Landenberg home prices are not only among the most expensive in Pennsylvania, but Landenberg real estate also consistently ranks among the most expensive in America.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Landenberg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Landenberg is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Landenberg who work in management occupations (18.12%), office and administrative support (12.89%), and sales jobs (9.29%).
+There are especially a lot of people living in Landenberg who work in management occupations (18.96%), office and administrative support (11.36%), and sales jobs (8.81%).

 Also of interest is that Landenberg has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.19% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.